Reducing Contrast Without the Colours Fading (using GIMP)

 - Open the image in GIMP and do any initial processing that you require.

 - Make sure that the top layer remains selected in the Layers dialog window and open whatever tool you wish to use to alter the brightness and contrast of the image (in the examples below I have used the Curves tool).
 In the dialog box for that tool, provided the Preview box is ticked, you will see a correct preview of the result.
-Remember that the top layer is a greyscale layer (even though it represents the value component of the image) and only tools that operate on greyscale images are relevant.

 - When the image has been adjusted to your requirements, select Image - Flatten Image to combine the two layers back into one.